DipmitaRudra/Tin-Dog/README.md

 # Tin-Dog
-Tindog is a traveling/dating platform for both dogs and owners.
+Tindog is a traveling/dating platform for Dogs.

 ## Tools & Languages
 - HTML5